-Mike’s clients include some of the top organizations and institutions in the world, such as Google, Wells Fargo, eBay, Gap, Microsoft, Schwab, Airbnb, the Houston Astros, Harvard University, Chevron, and many others.
+Mike's clients include some of the top organizations and institutions in the world, such as Google, Wells Fargo, eBay, Gap, Microsoft, Schwab, Airbnb, the Oakland A's, Harvard University, Coca-Cola, and many others.

 Mike and his work have been featured on NPR, ABC News, the Oprah radio network, and in Fast Company, the Wall Street Journal, and The New York Times.
 He's a regular contributor to Forbes, hosts a weekly podcast, and his books have been translated into fifteen different languages.

 For more information about Mike and his work, visit www.Mike-Robbins.com.